Optimally Dense Packings for Fully Asymptotic Coxeter Tilings by Horoballs of Different Types: Horoball packings for totally asymptotic Coxeter honeycombs

 We consider the following four main horoball configurations $\mathcal{B}_{436}^i$ $(i=1,2,3,4)$:

-\begin{enumerate} \item All 8 horoballs are of the same type and the adjacent horoballs touch each other at the "midpoints" of each edge (see Fig.~8.a).
-The density of this packing: $\delta(\mathcal{B}_{436}^1)\approx 0.682621$. \item Two "larger horoballs" with centers at $E_3$ and $E_7$ are tangent at the center of the cube, while horoballs at the the remaining six vertices touch both "larger" horoballs (see Fig.~8.b).
-The density of this packing: $\delta(\mathcal{B}_{436}^2)\approx 0.682621$. \item One large horoballs in same types touch each other in the "midpoints" of the "diagonals" of cube faces.
-The other four horoballs touch the adjacent "large horoballs" (see Fig.~9.a).
+\begin{enumerate} \item All 8 horoballs are of the same type and the adjacent horoballs touch each other at the ``midpoints" of each edge (see Fig.~8.a).
+The density of this packing: $\delta(\mathcal{B}_{436}^1)\approx 0.682621$. \item Two ``larger horoballs" with centers at $E_3$ and $E_7$ are tangent at the center of the cube, while the congruent horoballs at the the remaining six vertices touch one of their respective neighboring ``larger horoballs" (see Fig.~8.b).
+The density of this packing: $\delta(\mathcal{B}_{436}^2)\approx 0.682621$. \item The horoballs centered at the two complementary tetrahedral sublattices of the cube are of the same type respectively.
+Horoballs centered on one sublattice touch at the ``midpoints" of the ``diagonals" of cube's facets.
+The other four horoballs corresponding to the other sublattice touch the adjacent ``large horoballs" (see Fig.~9.a).
 The density of this packing: $\delta(\mathcal{B}_{436}^3)\approx 0.853276$.

-\item One horoball of the "maximally large" type centered at $E_3$.
-The large horoball is tangent to all non-neighboring sides of the cube and it determines the other five horoballs touching the "large horoball" (see Fig.~9.b).
+\item One horoball of the ``maximally large" type centered at $E_3$.
+The large horoball is tangent to all non-neighboring sides of the cube and it determines the other five horoballs touching the ``large horoball" (see Fig.~9.b).
 The density of this packing: $\delta(\mathcal{B}_{436}^4)\approx 0.853276$. \end{enumerate}

-By using Lemma 4.6 and its corollaries, similarly to the above cases we may again write the volume function of the horoball pieces to prove the optimality of two of the four limiting cases.
+By using Lemma \ref{lemma2} and its corollaries, similarly to the above cases we may again write the volume function of the horoball pieces to prove the optimality of two of the four limiting cases.
 Finally, we obtain the following \begin{theorem} Two different optimally dense horoball arrangements $\mathcal{B}_{436}^i,$ $(i=3,4)$ exist for the cubic Coxeter tiling $(4,3,6)$, which share the optimum density $\delta(\mathcal{B}_{436}^i) \approx 0.85327609$. \end{theorem}